 Sec 107.17 provides information regarding the basis of payment to the contractor for compliance with the various requirements of Sec 107.

 107.18 Employee Use of Vehicles

-Check with your district construction engineer for advice on where to have equipment serviced.
+Check with your District Construction and Materials Engineer for advice on where to have equipment serviced.